- helm (n.1)

 Tiller - the bar or lever by means of which the rudder of a ship or boat is turned.

 [J.H.A.
 Günther, "English Synonyms Explained & Illustrated," Groningen, 1904]

 - helm (n.2)

-- "a helmet," c.
-1200, from Old English helm "protection, covering; crown, helmet," and perhaps also from cognate Old Norse hjalmr, from Proto-Germanic *helmaz "protective covering," from PIE *kel- (2) "to cover, to hide" (see cell).
+- "a helmet, a defensive cover for the head," from Old English helm "protection, covering; crown, helmet," from Proto-Germanic *helmaz "protective covering" (Cognates: Old Frisian, Old Saxon, Old High German helm, German Helm, Old Norse hjalmr, Gothic hilms), from PIE *kel- (2) "to cover, to hide" (see cell).
 Italian elmo, Spanish yelmo are from Germanic.